 Completion of the Time Warner Cable Merger and/or the Bright House Transaction is conditioned upon the receipt of certain governmental consents and approvals, orders, authorizations, and rulings, including the expiration or termination of any applicable waiting period (or extension thereof) under the HSR Act and the adoption of an order, by the FCC and any other requisite governmental entity granting its consent to the Time Warner Cable Merger and/or the Bright House Transaction.
-The requirement to receive these consents and approvals, orders, authorizations and rulings before the Time Warner Cable Merger could delay the completion of the Time Warner Cable Merger and/or the Bright House Transaction if, for example, government agencies request additional information from the parties in order to facilitate their review of the Time Warner Cable Merger and/or the Bright House Transaction or require any conditions precedent to granting their approval of the Time Warner Cable Merger and/or the Bright House Transaction on the imposition of conditions that could have a material adverse effect on New Charter (or, if only the Bright House Transaction is completed, Charter) after the Time Warner Cable Merger and/or the Bright House Transaction, including but not limited to its operating results or the value of New Charter Class A common stock (or, if only the Bright House Transaction is completed, Charter Class A common stock).
-Any delay in the completion of the Time Warner Cable Merger and/or the Bright House Transaction could diminish the anticipated benefits of the Time Warner Cable Merger and/or the Bright House Transaction costs, including interest expense for debt incurred in anticipation of the Time Warner Cable Merger and/or the Bright House Transaction.
-Any uncertainty over the ability of the companies to complete the Time Warner Cable Merger and/or the Bright House Transaction could make it more difficult for Charter, Time Warner Cable and Bright House to retain key employees or to pursue business strategies.
+The requirement to receive these consents and approvals, orders, authorizations and rulings before the Time Warner Cable Merger could delay the completion of the Time Warner Cable Merger and/or the Bright House Transaction if, for example, government agencies request additional information from the parties in order to facilitate their review of the Time Warner Cable Merger and/or the Bright House Transaction or require any conditions precedent to granting their approval of the Time Warner Cable Merger and/or the Bright House Transaction or require any conditions that could have a material adverse effect on New Charter (or, if only the Bright House Transaction is completed, Charter) after the Time Warner Cable Merger and/or the Bright House Transaction or New Charter Class A common stock (or, if only the Bright House Transaction is completed, Charter Cable Merger and/or the Bright House Transaction is completed, Charter Cable Merger and/or the Bright House Transaction cobe.
+Any delay in the completion of the Time Warner Cable Merger and/or the Bright House Transaction is completed, Charter Cable Merger and/or the Bright House Transaction is completed, Charter Cable Merger and/or the Bright House Transaction is completed, Charter Class A common stock (or, if only the Bright House Transaction is completed, Charter Cable Merger and/or the Bright House Transaction costs, including interest expense for debt incurred in anticipation of the Time Warner Cable Merger and/or the Bright House Transaction costs, including interest expense for debt uncertainty over the ability of the companies to complete the Time Warner Cable Merger and/or the Bright House Transaction could make it more difficult for Charter, Time Warner Cable and Bright House to retain key employees or to pursue business strategies.

-Prior to the Time Warner Cable Merger and/or the Bright House Transaction, Charter, Time Warner Cable and/or Bright House, as applicable, and after the Time Warner Cable Merger and/or the Bright House Transaction, the combined company, will incur significant transaction-related costs in connection with the Time Warner Cable Merger and/or the Bright House Transaction.
+Prior to the Time Warner Cable Merger and/or the Bright House Transaction, Charter, Time Warner Cable and/or Bright House, as applicable, and after the Time Warner Cable Merger and/or the Bright House Transaction, the combined company, will incur significant transactionrelated costs in connection with the Time Warner Cable Merger and/or the Bright House Transaction.